kribakarans/roaster/interview_questions.md

 }
 ```

-what if dest mac is not match in switch and router ?
+what if dest mac is not match in switch and router ?<br>
-fragmentation in ip stack ?
+fragmentation in ip stack ?<br>
-what if frame exceeds the mtu size ?
+what if frame exceeds the mtu size ?<br>
-	if fragmentation enable, the frame get fragment
+	if fragmentation enable, the frame get fragment<br>
-max port no ?
+max port no ?<br>
-can we set own client port no ?
+can we set own client port no ?<br>
-what listen will do ?
+what listen will do ?<br>
-	monitor incomming req and create passive sockets
+	monitor incomming req and create passive sockets<br>
-How global values are acceseddd in parent and child ?
+How global values are acceseddd in parent and child ?<br>
-how mutex values in acccess by two process (bcz two procs are not communicate) ?
+how mutex values in acccess by two process (bcz two procs are not communicate) ?<br>
-is static varible with same name is cause compilation error ?
+is static varible with same name is cause compilation error ?<br>
-when global variables get resolve ?
+when global variables get resolve ?<br>
-need of volatile with compiler flag O0 ?
+need of volatile with compiler flag O0 ?<br>
-	need to remove optimization for specific variable
+	need to remove optimization for specific variable<br>
-memory barrier in kernel
+memory barrier in kernel<br>
-net filters
+net filters<br>
-TCP handshake
+TCP handshake<br>
-packet lifecycle
+packet lifecycle<br>
-how stp select root node ? based on mac addr
+how stp select root node ? based on mac addr<br>
-diff snmp walk and bulk walk
+diff snmp walk and bulk walk<br>
-trap and alram
+trap and alram<br>
 need of makefile